 A student can check on the status of his or her award, and accept, decline, or reduce the award online via your STU MyBobcat Account's Financial Aid Self-Service portal.
-Once the St. Thomas University's Office of Financial Aid receives and reviews the results of the FAFSA and all required documents are submitted to process the file, an estimated Financial Aid Award notification will be prepared for the student based on full-time enrollment.
-The award may include Scholarships awarded by the School of Law as well as a Direct Stafford Unsubsidized Loan, Direct Graduate PLUS Loan and/or a Private Loan.
+Once St. Thomas University's Office of Financial Aid receives and reviews the results of the FAFSA and all required documents are submitted to process the file, an estimated Financial Aid Award notification will be prepared for you based on full-time enrollment.
+The award may include

+Scholarships awarded by the School of Law as well as a Direct Stafford Unsubsidized Loan, Direct Graduate PLUS Loan and/or a Private Loan.
 Keep in mind this is only an estimated award notice, final eligibility for loans will be determined by the Financial Aid Office, U.S. Dept. of Education, or the lender.
-By accepting a loan as part of a financial aid package, the student will incur a binding obligation to repay the loan in full, including interest and any applicable fees.
-It is essential when a student plans their educational costs that they also plan for future repayment of any amounts borrowed requesting financial aid funds in excess of your anticipated costs, you will be required to complete a Direct Deposit Form at least 15 business days in advance of receiving your refund.
-To complete the Direct Deposit Form, please go to www.stu.edu/law/financial-aid/forms.
-You will need to provide the name of your financial institution, along with their routing number and your personal account number.
-Should your bank information change, you will need to submit updated Direct Deposit information to the University by submitting a new Direct Deposit Form.
-For further information or assistance, please contact the University's Student Accounts Office at (305)474-6977.
+By accepting a loan as part of a financial aid package, you will incur a binding obligation to repay the loan in full, including interest and any applicable fees.
+It is essential when a student plans their educational costs that they also plan for future repayment of any amounts borrowed.